 HY 366.
-Early Modern China B
+Late Imperial China

-China from the late Ming dynasty to the fall of the Manchu Qing dynasty in 1912.
-Covers the rise of the Manchus, political and cultural developments under the Qing empire, and the West impact in the 19th century.
+From the late Ming dynasty to the fall of the Machu Qing dynasty in 1912.
+Covers the rise of the Manchus, political and cultural developments in the Qing empire, and the Western impact in the 19th century.